 Jordan Boyle: From No Programming Background to Sole Developer of NCSU’s Lab Management App

-In today’s installment of our rapid developer profile series, we are featuring Jordan Boyle, Software Developer and Business Engineer at NC State University.
+In today’s maker profile, we are featuring Jordan Boyle, Software Developer and Business Engineer at NC State University.
 Hear how he became the sole developer to build the universities Lab Management application.

 1. What is your education and professional background?
 Did you have any prior development experience?